Why does L.A. County need the Safe Clean Water Program?

-Right now, we capture and store approximately enough rain each year to meet the needs of over 1 million L.A.
-County residents – about 15 percent of our county’s population.
-Existing dams in the front range of the San Gabriel Mountains capture rainfall and stormwater that is conveyed to a network of “spreading grounds” – shallow basins with sandy soil that naturally filter water as it seeps into the ground, refilling local underground natural caverns of rock that hold water.
+Right now, we capture and store enough rain each year to meet the needs of approximately 1 million L.A.
+County residents – about 10 percent of our county’s population.
+Existing dams in the front range of the San Gabriel Mountains capture rainfall and stormwater that is conveyed to a network of “spreading grounds” – shallow and deep basins that have a sandy, gravelly, and/or cobbled bottom that allows water to pass into the ground, naturally filtering it along the way.
+The spreading grounds work in conjunction with the dams to capture as much water as possible to minimize the amount that flows to the ocean.
 Eventually, this water gets pumped into a water treatment and distribution system for us to use.

 Unfortunately, our current system can’t capture all the rainfall that occurs in a typical year, and hundreds of billions of gallons of water flow out to the ocean instead of being captured and stored for future use.
 This stormwater also washes over streets and paved areas, picking up toxins and pollutants, and spreading harmful toxins to our beaches, lakes and rivers.